Laurence Fournier Beaudry: 2022–2023 season: Canadian national title and Four Continents silver

-2023–2024 season
+2023–2024 season: Four Continents silver

-With the World Championships being held in Montreal, in replacement for the cancelled 2020 edition, Fournier Beaudry and Sørenson opted for a free dance to the Franco-Canadian musical Notre-Dame de Paris, citing the involvement of prominent Quebecois Luc Plamondon and Gilles Maheu.
+With the World Championships being held in Montreal, in replacement for the cancelled 2020 edition, Fournier Beaudry and Sørensen opted for a free dance to the Franco-Canadian musical Notre-Dame de Paris, citing the involvement of prominent Quebecois Luc Plamondon and Gilles Maheu.
 For the 1980s-themed rhythm dance, they took the opportunity to do a Top Gun program, a concept they had been contemplating for some time.

-Fournier Beaudry/Sørenson began the season at the 2023 CS Finlandia Trophy, seeking to defend their gold medal from the prior season.
+Fournier Beaudry/Sørensen began the season at the 2023 CS Finlandia Trophy, seeking to defend their gold medal from the prior season.
 Seventh in the rhythm dance after Fournier Beaudry fell, they won the free dance and rose to the bronze medal position.
 Returning to the Grand Prix de France to start the Grand Prix, they won the silver medal.
 The podium of gold medalists Guignard/Fabbri, silver medalists Fournier Beaudry/Sørensen, and bronze medalists Lopareva/Brissaud was the same as the previous year.
 They won another silver medal at the 2023 Grand Prix of Espoo.
 They finished fifth at the Grand Prix Final.

 Days before the 2024 Canadian Championships, American journalist Christine Brennan reported in USA Today that Sørensen was under investigation by Canada's Sport Integrity Commissioner for an alleged sexual assault on an American skater in April 2012.
 Amidst the controversy, the team announced that they would withdraw from the championships, with Sørensen vowing to defend himself.
 Fournier Beaudry issued a statement calling him "a man of integrity, respect and kindness."

 Despite the controversy, the pair competed as previously scheduled at the 2024 Four Continents Championships in Shanghai, winning their second consecutive silver medal.
 They were also assigned to the home 2024 World Championships, which attracted further media attention in light of the allegations.
 Sørensen declared "we're here today because we feel like we deserve to be here."
 They encountered difficulties in the rhythm dance after Fournier Beaudry had a twizzle error, and came tenth in the segment.
 They finished sixth in the free dance, but rose only to ninth overall.
 Fournier Beaudry called the crowd reception "really fantastic."